Work 1:1 and/or with supports to address emotional injuries/memories that continue to disrupt present situations

 These fragments and many other deeply felt beliefs can show up years after an experience/trauma even if you have no conscious recollection.
 They disrupt your personal sense of control/responsibility, power, and safety.

 Life is not always predictable.
 Traumas happen - Small and big.
 Loss and suffering is a part of living and learning how to move though it instead or ignoring it or pushing it away is critical for managing our stress, emotions, and relationships.
 Our body and brain naturally want to move those experiences from the negative to the positive.
 In fact, our body does that automatically but sometimes we need assistance to help the brain manually to metabolize where it got stuck.
-I use EMDR – Eye Movement Desensitization and Reprocessing to guide your brain through a present trigger or issue that is concerning you.
+We use EMDR – Eye Movement Desensitization and Reprocessing to guide your brain through a present trigger or issue that is concerning you.
 We look at your present situation closely and with lots of curiosity.
-EMDR helps to identity past traumas/experiences that could be connected to your present emotional trigger.
+EMDR helps to identify past traumas/experiences that could be connected to your present emotional trigger.
 Our goal together is NOT to find scary or old memories.
 In fact, EMDR is not about re-living the details of those hard events but instead we strategically help your BRAIN NOT YOUR MIND to repair old injuries and metabolize them so your present trigger/issue is resolved.
 Our goal in using EMDR is to work on and resolve a present concerning issue while NOT re-traumatizing or re-living past pain.
 Through processing, your brain can make valuable meaning out of your life events and bring you closer to your

 personal present day goals.